-1 Guiding Principles

-- 1.1 The City of Vancouver will: - ensure that its Ethical Purchasing Policy (EPP) and accompanying Supplier Code of Conduct (SCC) are reviewed regularly and require compliance with ILO core labour conventions. - share information with current and future suppliers so they are aware of the City's expectations in terms of product certification and workplace practices. - rely on a combination of approved external independent certifications, supplier disclosures and certifications, and public disclosure of information about factory and production facilities, to ensure that suppliers comply with the EPP. - evaluate and accept on a case-by-case basis any instances where it is reasonably determined by the City or supplier practices may differ from policy so long as the purpose and spirit of the policy is always upheld.
+- 1. Guiding Principles - 1.1.
+The Park Board will follow the City of Vancouver's EPP guiding principles, which state that the City of Vancouver will: - ensure that its Ethical Purchasing Policy (EPP) and accompanying Supplier Code of Conduct (SCC) are reviewed regularly and require compliance with ILO core labour conventions - share information with current and future suppliers so they are aware of the City's expectations in terms of product certification and workplace practices - rely on a combination of approved external independent certifications, supplier disclosures and certifications, and public disclosure of information about factory and production facilities, to ensure that suppliers comply with the EPP - evaluate and accept on a case-by-case basis any instances where it is reasonably determined by the City or supplier practices may differ from policy so long as the purpose and spirit of the policy is always upheld